nicholascross/TerminalUI/README.md

 ## Example

 The `TerminalUIExample` demonstrates a horizontal menu, a vertical list with multiple-selection support, a detail view, and a text input prompt.
 Use ↑/↓ (or ←/→ for the menu), Space to toggle selection, Enter to confirm selection(s), and Ctrl-D to submit input.
-Press 'q' or Ctrl-C to quit:
+Press Ctrl-C to quit:

 ```sh
 swift run TerminalUIExample